Empowering Executive Function

 The Shelton System for Study and Organization Skills provides a framework for this portion of the class.

-The practice of effective pragmatic language skills, communication, and social problem solving is another component of SOC.
+The practice of effective pragmatic language skills, communication, and social problem solving is another component of E.M.P.O.W.E.R.
 Research indicates that 75% of children with learning differences present with social communication difficulties (Forness and Kavale 1996).
 With this in mind, Cambridge uses the Choices Curriculum to teach social skills and concepts through direct, multi-sensory instruction, and focuses on:

 - Verbal and non-verbal communication strategies